-When we fall back for daylight savings, we often say we’re looking forward to “gaining” an hour of sleep.
-When we spring forward, we bemoan the one hour of sleep we’ve “lost”.
-But the truth is we’re not gaining or losing anything — our bodies are simply being deceived by the different time shown on the clock.
+When we “fall back”, or set the clocks back an hour for daylight saving, we often say we’re looking forward to “gaining” an hour of sleep.
+And when we “spring forward” by setting the clocks ahead, we bemoan the one hour of sleep we’ve “lost”.
+The truth is, we’re not gaining or losing anything — our bodies are simply being deceived by the different time shown on the clock.
 However, that doesn’t mean there’s no effect on our minds or bodies.
-Let’s discuss how daylight savings can throw off our rhythm and health, and how that in turn can impact our driving abilities.
+Below, we’ll discuss how daylight saving can throw off our rhythms and health, and how that in turn can impact our driving abilities.

 A rough time for circadian rhythms

-While daylight savings is often considered a gain or loss of one precious hour of sleep, there’s little evidence to back this claim.
-Instead, these alterations to our sleep-wake cycle can upset sleep for up to a week, according to some research.
-In fact, the cumulative effect of five consecutive days of earlier rise times actually suggests a net loss of sleep across the week.
+Daylight saving time’s alterations to our sleep-wake cycle can upset sleep for up to a week, according to some research.
+In fact, the cumulative effect of five consecutive days of earlier rise times suggests a net loss of sleep over the course of the week.

-Basically, daylight savings causes a disruption to our circadian rhythm cycles (24-hour cycles that coordinate mental and physical systems throughout the body).
-A disturbance to these cycles can lead to behavioral and mood upsets.
-And when properly aligned, circadian rhythm promotes restful, restorative sleep.
+Essentially, daylight saving causes a disruption to our circadian rhythm cycles (24-hour cycles that coordinate mental and physical systems throughout the body).
+When properly aligned, circadian rhythms promote restful, restorative sleep.
+A disturbance to these cycles, however, can lead to behavioral and mood upsets.

 “Falling” and “springing” at the expense of safety?

-So how does this affect driving safety?
-When disrupted from their natural cycle — as in the case of daylight savings — our circadian rhythms can cause a loss of sleep or even worse.
-Some of us experience physical, mental, and behavioral changes following this disturbance.
-And unfortunately, this can lead to drowsiness, which can cause more car accidents on the road.
+So, how does daylight saving time affect safety behind the wheel?
+When disrupted from their natural cycle, as in the case of daylight saving, our circadian rhythms can cause a loss of sleep, or worse.
+Plenty of people experience physical, mental, and behavioral changes following this disturbance.
+Unfortunately, this can lead to drowsiness, which can lead to more car accidents.

-Recent research found that springing forward — the springtime counterpart of pushing clocks one hour forward — leads to a 6% increase in fatal car accidents in the United States.
+Recent research has found that springing forward — the springtime practice of moving clocks ahead by an hour — leads to a 6% increase in fatal car accidents in the United States.
 This is due both to people disrupting their normal sleep patterns and driving to work in darkness.
-Research also shows a spike in heart attacks, strokes, workplace injuries, and other complications following the leap.
-Even other studies show that daylight savings can lead to harsher judicial sentencing.
+Research also shows a spike in strokes, workplace injuries, and other complications following the leap.
+Shockingly, other studies have even shown that daylight saving can lead to harsher judicial sentencing.

-There are changes in accident patterns resulting from falling back as well, with a decline in morning accidents and a spike in evening accidents.
-There’s also a potential correlation between daylight savings and heart health — negative in the spring, but positive in the fall.
-Hospitals report a 24% spike in heart-attack visits in the spring, but they drop by 21% in autumn.
+There are changes in car accident patterns resulting from “falling back” as well, with a decline in morning accidents and a spike in evening accidents.
+What’s more, there’s even a potential correlation between daylight saving time and heart health — negative in the spring, and positive in the fall.
+Hospitals report a 24% spike in heart attack visits in the spring, and a drop of 21% in the fall.

-To avoid putting others at risk, it’s essential to stay in tune with your body.
-Knowing when you’re too tired to drive can help prevent accidents.
-In fact, drowsy driving causes thousands of injuries and deaths per year — and as we’ve reiterated, daylight savings may only contribute to these numbers.
+To avoid putting others at risk, it’s also essential to stay in tune with your body and recognize when you’re just too tired to drive.
+Drowsy driving causes thousands of injuries and deaths every year — as we’ve discussed, daylight saving may only contribute to these numbers.

-To put it in shorter form, here’s a list of steps you can take to be safer on the road:
+As a starting point, here is a list of simple steps you can take to be safer on the road.

-- Make sure your car is in good working order.
-Have you tuned-up lately?
-Completed your safety inspection?
-Now is a great time to check your headlights, make sure your windshield wipers are up-to-snuff, etc.
+- Make sure your vehicle is in good working order.
+Double check that your safety inspection is up to date, consider a seasonal tune-up, and make sure that everything from your headlights to your windshield wipers are in good shape.

-Regardless of how you feel about daylight savings, it’s here to stay (at least for now).
-And while daylight savings may not be the most popular thing under the sun, you can make a case that it’s not all doom and gloom.
-Mornings are brighter in the fall, which can lead to better visibility on earlier drives.
-There are even some health benefits.
-Research shows that, generally speaking, more morning light is better for sleep, our body clocks, and overall health.
-And in spring, the “extra hour” of daylight and warmer temperatures often encourage us to spend more time outside in the sun, which can lead to improved mood, reduced stress, and better physical health.
+Even if you dislike daylight saving (and we don’t blame you if you do) it seems like it’s here to stay, at least for now.
+And, despite plenty of drawbacks, it can have its benefits.
+It leads to brighter mornings during the fall, which in turn can lead to better visibility on early morning drives.
+There are even some health benefits!
+Research has shown that, generally speaking, abundant morning light is better for sleep, our body clocks, and overall health.
+What’s more, in spring, the “extra hour” of daylight and warmer temperatures often encourage us to spend more time outside in the sun, which can lead to improved mood, reduced stress, and better physical health.